Skip advert

 Value my car

 Having initially launched back in 2004 as a rear-wheel-drive hatchback, and retained this layout until 2019 with the arrival of the current generation, the BMW 1 Series gained something of a reputation for fun driving dynamics.
-While the experience changed from behind the wheel with the introduction of the current front-wheel-drive version, BMW showed it can still make an engaging hatchback.
+While the experience changed from behind the wheel with the introduction of the current front-wheel-drive version, the engineers at BMW have shown it’s still possible to make a hatchback that’s good to drive.

 Advertisement - Article continues below

 The current car is offered with two engines – a 1.5-litre turbocharged three-cylinder with mild-hybrid technology and a 2.0-litre turbocharged four-cylinder.
-We’d like a little more choice and the lack of a diesel is a disappointment, albeit understandable given falling sales.
+We’d like a little more choice, and the lack of a diesel for those who regularly travel long distances is a disappointment, albeit understandable given falling sales.

 The overall balance of the 1 Series remains excellent, with the lower-powered 120 feeling as agile as any of its rivals.
 The hot M135 delivers thrills, but perhaps not to the same extent as an Audi S3